Updated author rules and regulations

-We encourage positive and constructive criticism.
+We encourage constructive criticism.
 Criticism and ratings without constructive feedback are not tolerated and will be removed.

 If you notice an offending upload or comment, report the offending upload or comment and do not reply to the comment.
 Replying only makes it worse.